SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 To start, we need to provide AWS with the public SSH key that we plan to use to securely log into the VM we will deploy.
 If you already have a key pair available in AWS, you can skip this step.

-If you have an existing keypair on your local system, you can use that, otherwise follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate a new keypair.
+If you have an existing key pair on your local system, you can use that, otherwise follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate a new key pair.
 The following steps will guide you through uploading the public key from your system into AWS so that we can assign it to our VM.

 1. Open the [Key Management System (KMS) Console](https://console.aws.amazon.com/kms) of AWS.
 2. Click the **Actions** button and select **Import key pair**.